discus0434/get-all-slack-emojis/README.md

 </h1>

 <h3 align="center">
-  This package allows to get all custom emojis in your Slack workspace.
+  This code allows to get all custom emojis in your Slack workspace.
 </h3>

 ## Installation